MONTE CASSINO ABBEY ORDERED DESTROYED

 Cassino, Italy • February 15, 1944

 More air and ground assaults would take place before the Allies, after suffering approximately 55,000 casualties (the Germans incurred at least 20,000 casualties, civilians a tenth of that), were able to raise their flag—an improvised Polish regimental flag—over the rubble of the abbey on May 18, 1944, as well as over 30 wounded soldiers left by their comrades as the Germans abandoned the western half of the Gustav Line for new defensive positions along the Adolf Hitler Line (green line on map).
+Monte Cassino’s capture proved to be the breaking point of German defenses along the Gustav Line as well as the momentum behind the liberation of all but the remaining third of German-occupied Italy.
+However, the utter decimation of a religious and culturally significant icon over a four-month period forever remains a highly controversial wartime decision.

 The Historic Hilltop Abbey of Monte Cassino, Founded in AD 529 by St. Benedict of Nursia

-Right: A Polish bugler plays the traditional five-note Polish anthem, the Hejnał Mariacki (also called the Kraków Anthem), at the foot of Monte Cassino Abbey, announcing the Allied victory on May 18, 1944.
-Elements of the Polish II Corps were the first among the Allied units to reach Monte Cassino’s summit.
+Right: A Polish bugler proudly plays the traditional five-note Polish anthem, the Hejnał Mariacki (also called the Kraków Anthem), at the foot of Monte Cassino Abbey, announcing the Allied victory on May 18, 1944.
+Elements of the battered Polish II Corps were the first among the Allied units to reach Monte Cassino’s summit.

-Right: The restored Abbey of Monte Cassino balances atop Monastery Hill, a rocky outcrop some 90 miles southeast of Rome.
+Right: The restored Abbey of Monte Cassino balances atop Monastery Hill, a rocky outcrop some 90 miles/145 km southeast of Rome.
 Reconstruction of the abbey began in 1950, and in 1964 the new structure was reconsecrated by Pope Paul VI.
 Monte Cassino is still one of the most famous monasteries in Christendom.